 In Scroll Viewport, your content can come from multiple content sources.
 Content sources can be Confluence spaces or Scroll Documents.

-The advantage of adding a Scroll Document as a content source is that it allows you to configure and show different versions of your content on your Viewport site.
+The advantage of adding a Scroll Document as a content source is that it allows you to decide which versions and variants of your content should display on your Viewport site.

 Adding a Scroll Document to Viewport

 To be able to select a Scroll Document in Viewport, make sure you create a document first.

 Already have a site with a Confluence space as a content source and want to replace it with a Scroll Document?
 Learn how you can convert a space to a Scroll Documents.